zac-heisey/murray-lampert/home-additions-encinitas.md

 ## Encinitas Home & Room Additions

 If you're thinking of adding more space to your home, but don’t know where to start, our home additions experts in Encinitas are here to help you.
-It doesn't matter if a new family member has arrived, you're thinking of extending your kitchen, or you have finally decided to build the master bedroom of your dreams - whatever your reason may be, it's important to thoroughly plan your [home addition project](/san-diego-room-additions).
+It doesn't matter if a new family member has arrived, you're thinking of extending your [kitchen in Encinitas](/kitchen-remodeling-encinitas), or you have finally decided to build the master bedroom of your dreams - whatever your reason may be, it's important to thoroughly plan your [home addition project](/san-diego-room-additions).

-To begin with, there are a lot of options to consider when thinking about a home or room addition in Encinitas, and this is where professional and reputable [home design-build company](/) like Murray Lampert can make everything less stressful and more convenient for the homeowner.
+To begin with, there are a lot of options to consider when thinking about a home or room addition, and this is where professional and reputable [Encinitas remodeling company](/service-locations/encinitas-design-build-and-remodel-services/) like Murray Lampert can make everything less stressful and more convenient for the homeowner.

 ## Put Together Your Home Addition Wish List